 Should an editor not use spellcheck?
 Should they not use PerfectIt?
 Of course they should!
 You’d be rightly incensed if they didn’t use spellcheck!

 Those examples are not AI, but AI is just another tool, like those are tools.
-The key is, editors should not only run these tools, accepting every one of their suggestions.
-That way disaster lies.
-English is simply too complex and nuanced for the tools to get it right.
-[Yet?]
-Beyond that, there are many sides to the ethics question.
+The key ethical use points are that 1) editors should not only run these tools and 2) they need to protect clients’ intellectual property from being added to the AI.

 AI Is Impractical